-How does throttling on my global secondary index affect my DynamoDB table?
+How does throttling on my global secondary index affect my Amazon DynamoDB table?

 My global secondary index (GSI) is being throttled.
 How does this affect the base Amazon DynamoDB table?